If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 However, there is ABSOLUTELY NOTHING WRONG with starting with a 4×4 hoop on your embroidery machine!

-Because as nice as a huge hoop might be, not everyone has the money, space, need, or desire for a huge embroidery machine.
+Because as nice as an embroidery machine with a big embroidery field might be, not everyone has the money, space, need, or desire for a huge machine.

 I started with a 4″x4″ machine (which I thought was a huge expense already) and happily had it for a long time before upgrading to the 5″x7″ machine I have now.
 I splurged and upgraded when we stopped pinching pennies after finally paying off our $300k+ of doctorate loans.